Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part2/22_reporting.md

     }
     ```

-    Run your workflow again:
+    2. Save the config, then run your workflow again:

     ```bash
     ./run.sh
     ```

-    View you trace file:
+    3. View your trace file:

     ```bash
     cat runInfo/trace-*.txt
     ```